The Great Pyramids

 Staying

-The Marriott Mena House at the foot of the pyramids is the famous option, with direct pyramid views from some rooms.
+The Marriott Mena House at the foot of the pyramids is the famous choice, with direct pyramid views from some rooms.
 Budget travellers do well in Zamalek or Mohandessin and take the metro or a taxi out.

 A Practical Warning